Updated July 2020

 |Brazil nuts||225 mg (75 mg per 8 nuts)|

 |Peanuts (roasted)||183 mg (124 mg per ½ cup)|

 |Rice (whole grain brown)||110 mg (55 mg per ½ cup cooked)|

 |100% Whole grain bread||85 mg (about 3 slices)|

 |Banana||29 mg (1 medium)|

 Given the potential for sub-optimal magnesium intake (up to 75% of North Americans), anyone not already doing so should make a conscious effort to eat more magnesium-rich foods every day.
-Even simple changes like eating more 100% whole grain products and boosting your intake of nuts and seeds can make a big impact.
+Even simple changes like eating more dark green and dark green leafy vegetables and boosting your intake of nuts and seeds can make a big impact.

-A word of caution: taking more than 400mg of magnesium from supplements [but not food], in a single dose, it MAY cause looser stools – this is not something to be worried about, if this happens, just reduce the amount you’re getting from supplements.
+A word of caution: taking more than 400 mg of magnesium from supplements [but not food], in a single dose, it MAY cause looser stools – this is not something to be worried about if this happens, just reduce the amount you’re getting from supplements.
 Keep in mind this is very rare.